expressjs/expressjs.com/de/resources/glossary.md

 ---
 ### TRANSLATION INSTRUCTIONS FOR THIS SECTION:
 ### TRANSLATE THE VALUE OF THE title ATTRIBUTE AND UPDATE THE VALUE OF THE lang ATTRIBUTE.
 ### DO NOT CHANGE ANY OTHER TEXT.
 layout: page
 title: Express-Glossar
 menu: resources
 lang: de
-redirect_from: "/resources/glossary.html"
 ### END HEADER BLOCK - BEGIN GENERAL TRANSLATION
 ---